justinhough/Centurion/README.md

 ## Version
-Current version of Centurion is 3.5 (beta)
+Current version of Centurion is 3.5

-### Enhancements Since Last Release (v.3.4)

-* Grid rebuilt from ground up to take advantage of a column-based design approach
-* Simplified color scheme (baked in)
-*
+Refer to CHANGELOG for more information about enhancements.

 ## List of Current Features